Margaret Greville: Death and bequests

-Another tiara, the Greville emerald Kokoshnik tiara, was worn by Princess Eugenie at her wedding to Jack Brooksbank in October 2018.
+Another tiara, an emerald kokoshnik, was worn by Princess Eugenie at her wedding to Jack Brooksbank in October 2018.
 The platinum and diamond tiara was made by Parisian jeweller Boucheron in 1919.
 It features a 93.70 carat cabochon cut emerald in the centre surrounded by a halo of rose cut diamonds and six smaller emeralds graduating either side of the large central emerald.

-Greville also left £20,000 to Princess Margaret, and £25,000 to Queen Victoria Eugenia of Spain.
+Greville also left £20,000 to Princess Margaret, and £25,000 to Queen Victoria Eugenie of Spain.

 Reputation

-Following Greville's death, Queen Elizabeth, who inherited the bulk of Greville's huge collection of jewellery, described her as "so shrewd, so kind and so amusingly unkind, so sharp, such fun, so naughty; altogether a real person, a character, utterly Mrs Ronald Greville".
+Following Greville's death, the Queen Mother, who had inherited her huge jewelry collection, described her as "so shrewd, so kind and so amusingly unkind, so sharp, such fun, so naughty; altogether a real person, a character, utterly Mrs Ronald Greville".

-By contrast, Sir Cecil Beaton described her as "a galumphing, greedy, snobbish old toad who watered at her chops at the sight of royalty ... and did nothing for anybody except the rich".
+By contrast, Sir Cecil Beaton described her as "a galumphing, greedy, snobbish old toad who watered her chops at the sight of royalty ... and did nothing for anybody except the rich".

 James Lees-Milne, in his diaries, commented: "Everyone is agog to hear the terms of Mrs G's will.
 She was a lady who loved the great because they were great, and apparently had a tongue dipped in gall.
 I remember old Lady Leslie exclaiming, 'Maggie Greville!
 I would sooner have an open sewer in my drawing room!'"